The-Industrialists/docs/docs/intro.md

 Now create a Huly account at [huly.io](https://huly.io)
 :::tip
-Make sure to select login with github option.
+Make sure to select login with Github option.
 This account will be used for company purposes.
 :::